tambrulee/portfolio_project/README.md

 ## About Project

-This portfolio website was created to showcase my skills, as well as my past and ongoing projects.
-It serves both as a way to attract prospective recruiters and as a space to share future work.
-I also hope it will encourage potential collaborators to connect with me on upcoming projects.
+This portfolio website showcases my skills and highlights both past and ongoing projects.
+It's designed to attract recruiters, share future work, and invite collaboration on upcoming ideas.

-The website features an anime-inspired theme, using a Studio Ghibli-style illustration that I generated with DALL-E through ChatGPT.
+The site features an anime-inspired aesthetic, including a Studio Ghibli-style illustration generated via DALL·E through ChatGPT, based on a real-life photo of me.

-In addition to web development, I wanted to highlight my design work to differentiate myself from other developers — blending technical skills with creative flair and giving a glimpse of my personality.
+Beyond web development, I’ve included design work to set myself apart—blending technical ability with creative flair and offering a glimpse of my personality.

-For this project, I used HTML5, CSS3, Bootstrap, and SCSS.
-My use of SCSS is currently limited as I’m still learning, but I plan to expand on it in future projects.
-Typography is set using Bebas Neue and Avenir, both sourced from Google Fonts.
+The project was built using HTML5, CSS3, Bootstrap, and SCSS.
+While my use of SCSS is still developing, I plan to build on it in future work.
+Typography is set in Bebas Neue and Avenir, sourced from Google Fonts.

-The AI-generated images were created by converting a real-life photo of myself.

 <img src="assets/images/20241201_151312.jpg" alt="A real life photo of me">